FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Play with a friend=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 This creates a unique URL that you can send to someone and play.

-Invite a friend to play with you=The alt text (what you see when you hover the mouse over) of "Play with a friend".
+Invite a friend to play with you=The alt text (what you see when you hover the mouse over) of the "Play with a friend" button on the "Play" page (http://lichess.org).

 Play with the machine=One of the 3 rectangular buttons on the "Play" page (http://lichess.org/).
 Translate "machine" as "[chess] engine" if it sounds better in your language, omitting the word "chess".